byui-cse/cse251-course/week03/prepare.md

 Because of the GIL, all threads are running concurrently in your program.
 The operating system will give each thread a little time slice on the CPU where it will appear that they are all running at the some time.

 When you create a process in Python, each process will contain their own instance of a GIL.
 This allows each process to run in parallel on the computer.
+This is because the operating system is free to place each Python process on a different CPU.

 ### I/O and CPU Bound code

-Computer programs have been analyzed for many years and researchers have noticed that during the life of a process, the process will **switch** between waiting for I/O (ie., user input, Internet requests, file accesses) and running instructions on the CPU (ie., calculations).
+Computer programs have been analyzed for many years and researchers have noticed that during the life of a process, the process will **switch** between waiting for I/O (ie., user input, Internet requests, file accesses) and running instructions on the CPU (ie., calculations, graphics, etc...).

 **I/O Bound**